hpyproject/hpy/docs/overview.rst

 This means that to compile an extension for CPython, you can choose whether to target the CPython ABI or the Universal ABI.
-The advantage of the former is that it runs at the same speed, while the advantage of the latter is that you can distribute a single binary, although with a small speed penalty on CPython.
+The advantage of the former is that it runs at native speed, while the advantage of the latter is that you can distribute a single binary, although with a small speed penalty on CPython.
 Obviously, nothing stops you to compile and distribute both
 versions: this is very similar to what most projects are already doing, since